ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

             "isSpawnPoint": 0, // Never touch this value.
 It is needed internally "isLockSystem": 0, // Never touch this value.
 It is needed internally "isKeySpawnPoint": 0, // Never touch this value.
+It is needed internally "isStopDisappearing": 0, // Never touch this value.
 It is needed internally "message": "#Alarm_system_message_4", // Never touch this value.
 It is needed internally "level": 4 // Never touch this value.
 It is needed internally },